Posts Tagged ‘Politics’

-1968 – Fifty-Three Years Ago
+1968 – Fifty-Five Years Ago

 In 1968 I was a skinny, pimple-faced High School Senior.
 My biggest challenges were refraining from squeezing my zits and soiling my undies in my sleep.
 Worrying about economics, paying bills, who was in charge of the world, or any of those things took a back seat to fantasizing about my Business teacher, Miss Hopkins, and her Tabu perfume, and selling shoes at Bakers in Iverson Mall.
-But, the whole country was going crazy; I just didn’t think about it.
+But the whole country was going crazy; I just didn’t think about it.

 It has been argued that 1968 was the year that changed everything.
 Lyndon Johnson grew frustrated with the war in Vietnam and decided not to seek reelection.
 He had become President upon the death of John Kennedy and then won the election by beating a lame opponent, Barry Goldwater.
-But, now he wanted out.
+But now he wanted out.
 The country was being torn apart by opposition to a war that was none of our business.
 Martin Luther King and Robert Kennedy were assassinated.
 After the death of MLK, the cities erupted in riots.
 Whole city blocks were burned to the ground.
 Richard Nixon was elected to his first term as President, only to resign the office amid scandal five years later.
 O. J. Simpson won the Heisman Trophy.

 It’s easy to say today that everyone was just out of their minds back then, but unless you were there you can’t know.
 I was there, but oblivious, so how can anyone not subjected to it really understand?
 There are news accounts and historical records, but the atmosphere is not in the records.
 It was surreal.
 I remember my mother waking me by yelling upstairs to my attic apartment that Bobby Kennedy had been killed.
 All that went through my mind was that one day five years before, where the only thing on television was the funeral of John Kennedy.
 Was I going to miss Mayberry R.F.D.?
 Seriously though, it was shocking.
 How could I understand what was happening?
 My graduation was in just a couple of days, and that was heavy on my mind.